Atem18/atemlire/_drafts/how-to-setup-a-vpn-on-ubuntu-19-10-using-wireguard.md

 Replace SERVER_PUBLICKEY by the content of /etc/wireguard/publickey.

+Allow specific IP if it's a static one or all if it's dynamic IP.

+Specify the hostname or IP of your server and the port.

 In /etc/wireguard/wg0.conf, replace PEER_IPHONE_PUBLIC_KEY by the content of /etc/wireguard/clients/iphone/publickey

 ## Mobile clients configuration